Capacitor Code Decoder

 • 105 = 1 µF — large coupling caps, bias circuits

-Once you’ve sorted your components, plan your enclosure layout with Stompbox Layout — a free browser-based tool for placing drill holes with millimetre precision and exporting print-ready PDF, SVG, or DXF templates.
+Once you’ve sorted your components, plan your enclosure layout with Stompbox Layout — a free browser-based tool for placing drill holes with millimetre precision and exporting print-ready PDF or SVG templates.

 Frequently Asked Questions